HTY2003/EVN-arduino-old/docs/getting-started/programming.rst

 * After the upload button is pressed, the IDE should automatically detect any board in USB Drive mode and upload to it, making step 3 unnecessary

-* If the board is not in USB Drive mode, but its program has not crashed and the COM Port is correctly set **before** the upload button is pressed, the IDE should automatically detect the board and upload to it, making steps 2 and 3 unnecessary
+* If the board is not in USB Drive mode, but its program has not crashed and the board is connected with its COM Port correctly set **before** the upload button is pressed, the IDE should automatically detect the board and upload to it, making steps 2 and 3 unnecessary

+* If you add ``rp2040.enableDoubleResetBootloader()`` inside ``void setup()``/ ``void setup1()`` or ``void loop()``/ ``void loop1()``, pressing the Reset button twice will set the board to USB Drive mode, making step 2 much easier.
+    Getting the correct timing for this may take a few tries; it will not enter USB Drive mode if double-tapped too quickly or too slowly.

-However, since these "shortcuts" can fail for a variety of reasons (crashed code, USB inconsistencies from computer to computer or different operating systems), we cannot endorse them as foolproof upload methods that work 100% of the time.
-If they do fail, follow the basic uploading process and everything should work.
+Since these "shortcuts" can fail for a variety of reasons (crashed code, USB inconsistencies from computer to computer or different operating systems), we cannot endorse them as foolproof upload methods that work 100% of the time.
+So if they do fail, follow the basic uploading process and everything should work.